-Off-campus religion programs are also offered to enable students in African-American and Latino communities of Los Angeles to pursue degrees in Religion and Philosophy.
-These courses are offered in Pasadena and central Los Angeles in the evenings and on Saturdays.
+Off-campus religion programs are also offered to enable students in African American and Latino communities of Los Angeles to pursue degrees in Religion and Philosophy.
+In order to best serve the needs of this diverse group of adult learners, both the admission requirement of proof of high school completion and the departmental foreign language requirement are waived.
+Courses are offered in Pasadena and central Los Angeles in the evenings and on Saturdays.